mabanana/File-Downloads-Organizer/README.md

 # File Downloads Organizer

-This is a simple Tkinter application that lists all files in a directory and displays them in a GUI.
+A simple Python application that can help organize files in your computer using TKinter GUI.

 ## Installation